paulghaddad/baby_site/src/pages/blog/2022-09-20-making-sense-of-the-scaas-new-flavor-wheel.md

 I﻿'m not sure there's one right answer, but let me share what I’m doing -- and it doesn't involve hacks or tricks.
 Rather it's a different attitude.

-I think of mealtime as a learning opportunity.
-It’s an educational experience.
+**I think of mealtime as a learning opportunity.
+It’s an educational experience**.
 And I’m convinced this is the reason why Hayden loves to try new foods, and devours a range of fruits and veggies and meals like lentil soup, garlic chicken, and black bean chili.

 When I recently introduced cauliflower to Hayden, I dipped a spoon into the puree and let him smell it.
 He took a small taste and paused.

 After a moment, he smiled and lifted his arms up and down excitedly.
 He wanted more.

 As the meal went on, I spoke about the taste, texture, and color of the cauliflower and how it was prepared.
 I asked Hayden questions, and waited for him to babble a response back.
-I gauged his body language, knowing when he’s had enough or wanted more.
+I gauged his body language, knowing when he had enough or wanted more.

 And this is how mealtime goes.